Tyrrrz/SpellingUkraine/data/vocabulary/readme.md

 Each vocabulary entry is stored in a JSON file with the following structure:

-> ⚠ Comments below are only used for demonstration purposes.
+> ⚠ Comments below are only used for documentation purposes.
 > Remember to remove them from your own files to avoid errors.

 ```jsonc